3demax/Staples/README.md

 Any files that aren't handled by a specific processor get handled by the default processor.

 `watch` takes `build` a step further.
 It does an initial build, then watches the content directory for changes.
 Any changed files are processed.
 Note: `watch` does not remove files or folders from the deploy directory that have been removed from the content directory, so a full rebuild is necessary if you want to remove files.
 (Or, you can manually delete the files from the deploy directory.)
-Also, changes structure-type templates that are included or extended may not change the files that use them, depending on the behavior of the processor.
+Also, changes to extended or included templates may not change the files that use them, depending on the behavior of the processor.

 ## Processors